Crypto-toolbox/btfxwss/README.md

 Client for Bitfinex Websocket API written in Python

-Currently supports all public endpoints; authenticated channels are a work in progress.
+Currently supports all public endpoints; authenticated channels are a work in progress, but are supported.

 Offers graceful exception handling of common server errors.
+Make sure you check the log messages and have proper logging enabled, as there are no exceptions thrown.

 Data is stored within `BtfxWss` as `Queue`s.
 There are convenience methods available to retrieve a queue for a given type.
 Consult